fdhhhdjd/Class_BE_E-commerce/README.md

 ## Description

-This source code open source for everybody refer,only clone and run :D
+This source code is open source for everybody refer to,only clone and run :D

 ## System Design